simeonbin/Integer_WordMachine_Stack/README.md

 If an Integer is parsed in the string, then you PUSH the number to the Stack.

-If a {+, -, *} Operator is parsed, then you POP the two top numbers of the Stack and apply the (binary) Operator.
+If a {+, -, *} Operator is parsed, then you POP the two top numbers of the Stack, apply the (binary) Operator, then you PUSH Result of operation to the Stack.

 If a 'DUP' is parsed, then you peek at the top value in Stack, and you duplicate by PUSHing it to the Stack.